Vladokvl/node_case-transformer-server/README.md

 - If `toCase` value is not from listed above: `This case is not supported.
 Available cases: SNAKE, KEBAB, CAMEL, PASCAL, UPPER.`

 #### Invoke business logic
 If validation is called you should invoke business logic (`convertToCase` function from `src/convertToCase` folder).
-It accepts two params: case name and text to convert.
+It accepts two params: text to convert and case name.
 > Business logic is also covered with tests.
 They are already passed.
 Just for you to be sure that it works correctly.

 Function return the next object: